dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

 tl;dr: the goal:
   1. Get rid of `staff-pinned-vm.o` in the `Makefile`.
   2. `make check` should pass for all the tests.
+  3. You will also have to write some exception handling code to disambiguate the cause of exceptions (see part 4).
-  3. I would do the tests in order.
+  4. I would do the tests in order.
 The first one `1-test-basic.c` has tons of comments.

 Given that it's midterm week we'll do a fairly simple virtual memory